Joint Modeling for Geometry and Functionality of Cerebral Cortical Surface Images: Introduction

-With the proposed approach we reveal effects of demographics including age and gender on both the geometric shapes of the cortical surfaces and the activated functional regions identified by the fMRI, as well as effects of task stimuli on the functional activated regions.
-Age and gender are found to have more significant associations with functionality than with geometry of the cortical surface.
-Associations between the emotion processing task stimuli and activated regions show that functional areas associated with the emotion processing include the inferior and middle temporal, somatosensory and motor cortex, auditory association cortex, orbital and polar frontal cortex, primary visual cortex, parahippocampal, and fusiform.
-Results also demonstrate the advantage of the proposed approach in statistical power when revealing meaningful associations between the covariates and the functionality of the cortical surface due to its ability of dealing with large dimensionality of the fMRI time series in their full temporal dimension.
+With the proposed approach, we reveal effects of covariates including age and gender on both the geometric shapes of the cortical surfaces and the activated functional regions identified by the fMRI, as well as effects of task stimuli on the functional activated regions.
+Age and gender are found to have more significant associations with the functionality than with the geometry of the cortical surface.
+Associations between the emotion processing task stimuli and activated regions indicate that functional areas associated with the emotion processing include the inferior and middle temporal, somatosensory and motor cortex, auditory association cortex, orbital and polar frontal cortex, primary visual cortex, para-hippocampal, and fusiform.
+Results also demonstrate the advantage of the proposed approach in statistical power when revealing meaningful associations between the covariates and the functionality of the cortical surface due to its ability of handling the task fMRI time series in their full temporal dimension.
 Furthermore, the proposed approach enables discovery of several modes of correspondence between geometric shapes and functionality of cortical surfaces in processing emotions.
+This gives concrete evidence that a joint approach to shape and functional information is required.
 Regions of activation in parts of the inferior temporal, occipitotemporal sulcus, fusiform gyri and temporal lobe are found to have potential correspondences with the geometric shapes of these regions.

-To our knowledge, this study is among the first attempts to model the geometry and functionality of cortical surface task fMRI jointly.
-Given the emerging opportunities and challenges brought by the relatively new cortical surface fMRI data format, our study provides a novel tool for the new data format and demonstrates how to address important substantive problems such as those in \cite{Stahn:2019} and contributes to the advances in methodology developments for studying brain images, especially cs-fMRI.
+To our knowledge, this study is among the first to model the geometry and functionality of cortical surface structural MRI and task fMRI jointly.
+Given the emerging opportunities and challenges brought by the relatively new cortical surface data format, our study provides a novel tool for the new data format to address important substantive problems arisen in the study of the cerebral cortex.